NordicESMhub/OsloCTM3/README.md

 Quick start
 +++++++++++

-If you are not planning to change code, aka development, clone the master branch on git-hub:
+1. If you are NOT planning to change code, aka development, "fork" from master on git-hub and clone your fork from git-hub:

-> git clone git@github.com:NordicESMhub/OsloCTM3.git
+> git clone git@github.com:<github_username>/OsloCTM3.git

-Otherwise create your own development branch (fork) from master (on git-hub) and give it a descriptive (not too long) name.
-Clone that branch (fork).
+2. Otherwise create your own development branch from master (on git-hub) and give it a descriptive (not too long) name.
+Clone that branch.

+This can also be done in a terminal.
+Log-in to HPC machine Clone master from git-hub:

+> git clone github.com:NordicESMhub/OsloCTM3.git

+Make your local branch and give it a descriptive name, e.g. username and project abbreviation:

+> git branch <branch_name>

+Push your branch to remote (git-hub):

+> git push -u origin <branch_name>

 +++
 Before compiling